rbontekoe/raspi/Readme.md

 # raspi
-Tryout Git, Raspberry Pi, Docker, Sense-Hat and Flask.
+Tryout: Git, Raspberry Pi, Docker, Sense-Hat and Flask.

 I have a RaspberryPi 3 with Docker installed and my application running in a container.
 The container has a Flask enabled website that displays temperature, air pression and relative humidity collected from Sense-Hat.